cooijmanstim/cooijmanstim.github.io/_includes/blurb.md

 I am currently working in the area of **multi-agent reinforcement learning** (MARL), which exaggerates some of the difficulties of single-agent (and supervised) learning, and introduces several new ones.
-In my view, the failure of gradient descent on MARL problems is fundamental, and our progress on single-agent learning has been due more to work-arounds than genuine understanding.
+In my view, the failure of gradient descent on MARL problems is fundamental, and its study will lead to new perspectives and opportunities on learning in general.
-MARL forces the issue.
 In *Meta-Value Learning*, I propose an algorithm that generates a surrogate (the meta-value) on which gradient descent is stable, and, I suspect, finds global (Pareto) optima in principle.